 Often sometimes websites owners use shortcuts like the Blackhat SEO technique to increase user traffic.
 These techniques are immoral as they give websites an unfair advantage.
 So, Google keeps an eye on such methods.
 Therefore, a website using these is blacklisted.
 These include:

 Sometimes site owners clone web pages from other websites.
 It saves them time and resources but it is fraud.
 When Google notices such contents it blacklists the site.
 Google blacklist removal in such cases is a lengthy task.
 Mostly due to the serious offense of stealing.

 3.2) Blacklisted by Google for Scraping Websites

 Need professional help in removing Blacklist Warning by Google?
 Drop us a message on the chat widget and we’d be happy to help you.
-Fix my website results now.
+Remove Blacklist Warning Now.

 3.3) Blacklisted by Google for Buying Links